 - Use

-for one-to-many relationships. - Example: A
+hasManyandbelongsTofor one-to-many relationships. - Example: A

-. - Migration: In the
+Posthas manyComments. - Migration: In the

 // Post model // Comment model |